-The videos presented on this page are interviews conducted by Clair Rowden in Spring 2018 with professionals – a director, a composer, a singer, a French coach – which testify to the ways in which they used the Peters edition and how it impacted upon their professional practice.
+The videos presented on this page are interviews conducted by Clair Rowden in Spring 2018 with numerous professionals – a director, a composer, a singer, a French coach – who testify to the ways in which they used the Peters edition and how it impacted upon their professional practice.

-Composer Stephen McNeff speaks to Clair Rowden about his 2014 adaptation of Carmen, published by Peters Edition, for MidWales Opera, conducted by Nicholas Cleobury and directed by Sir Jonathan Miller.
-At that time, McNeff worked in close collaboration with Richard Langham Smith (the ‘Dick’ referred to in the video).
+Composer Stephen McNeff speaks about his 2014 adaptation of Carmen published by Peters Edition, for MidWales Opera, conducted by Nicholas Cleobury and directed by Sir Jonathan Miller.
+At that time, McNeff worked in close collaboration with Richard Langham Smith (‘Dick’ as referred to in the video).
 The production also commissioned a new translation of the libretto by Rory Bremner.

-Pierre-Maurice Barlier speaks to Clair Rowden about his work as a French coach, on productions of Carmen in opera houses (Welsh National Opera, 2014; The Grange Festival, 2017), and gives insights into his professional practice in one-to-one coaching sessions with Bulgarian mezzo-soprano Mirouslava Yordanova, accompanied by coach Julian Smith, and how the Peters score changes the way he works.
+Pierre-Maurice Barlier spoke to Clair Rowden about his work as a French coach, on productions of Carmen in opera houses (Welsh National Opera, 2014, new production 2019; The Grange Festival, 2017), and gave insights into his professional practice in one-to-one coaching sessions with Bulgarian mezzo-soprano Mirouslava Yordanova, accompanied by coach Julian Smith, and how the Peters score changes the way he works.

 Some examples he refers to are the detailed stage directions absent from other score editions and the inclusion of the full dialogue, both elements crucial for the recreation of character motivation on stage.